Revising Revision:

 Perhaps the greatest benefit of this model is that students become more invested in the class because they see how the principles being covered directly relate to their own writing.
 I am constantly surprised at how often students will repeat back to me important writing principles they’ve learned in class and then fail to apply those principles in their writing.
 Students need to apply principles as they’re being taught, but if they have no current assignment they’re working on, it becomes very difficult for them to meaningfully apply anything.
 If students have already produced a draft of a paper, instruction can be given every day within the context of the students’ own writing.
 They have concrete examples in front of them, and they apply instruction directly to their own writing.
 “Audience” isn’t some abstract concept, but a specific group that was (or wasn’t) addressed in the student’s paper.
 Good thesis statements aren’t a list of three things (e.g., specific claim, narrow focus, and map of paper), but the actual words on the student’s page.
 In short, writing instruction ultimately ends up in students’ writing rather than in class notes lost in the bottom of students’ bags.

 Certainly, requiring students to draft earlier won’t solve all of the problems with the way students view the writing process, but I believe that it can be an important step.
 To be successful, however, it is important to keep a few things in mind.
 First of all, although students have had a great deal of practice completing writing assignments before they come to us in first-year writing, we cannot expect them to be able to take an assignment and do something meaningful with it with no instruction at all.
 After all, if students simply turn in rough drafts that show no thought or effort, we haven’t achieved any more than assigning the kind of prewriting that the students just “blow off.”
 It is important, then, especially for the first assignment of the semester, to give students an assignment that doesn’t require a whole lot of specialized instruction (the kind of instruction required for analysis, research, etc.).
 Opinion-based arguments or personal narratives might be a logical place to start.
 Also, students often struggle to find topics that they are interested in when they are only exposed to writing terms and techniques in the composition classroom.
 Instead of starting with rhetoric or argument, first-year writing instructors can instead devote the first classes to discussing interesting topics, such as campus controversies and possibilities on how to approach such controversies.
 The specific techniques for organizing and arguing will come later during revision, but it is important to help students find something they will be interested in writing about.
 Finally, it is important that students really put effort into their first draft.
 It might be useful to do away with terms like “rough draft,” which students often interpret as “unaccountable draft,” and simply tell them that they have a paper due.
-Then, so that students are fully aware of the importance of revision, the writing instructor should make it clear that while they may use the ideas they began to develop during this initial draft, they are
+Then, so that students are fully aware of the importance of revision, the writing instructor should make it clear that while they may use the ideas they began to develop during this initial draft, they are expected to produce an entirely different paper for their final draft.

 This approach to the writing process, and specifically to revision, may strike some as too simplistic to achieve any great results, but I believe that its simplicity is one of its greatest strengths.
 Students generally don’t need more specialized instruction; they just need the instruction in the right context: after they have already tried writing on their own.
 Students may always celebrate the absence of mandatory prewriting or revision in a composition classroom, but after passing through a first-year writing course that focuses on their own writing and foregrounds revision, they will hopefully have a better concept of how much work good writing really demands.